timofeysie/khipu/README.md

-## Implement categories from a static list
+## Issue #3: Implement categories from a static list

 Create a categories component to view the list.